Kong/kong/site/app/_includes/pages/docs.md

 Welcome to the Kong official documentation, that will help you setting up Kong, configuring it and operating it.
 We reccomend reading every section of this document to have a full understanding of the project.

-If you have more specific questions about Kong, please join our chat at #kong and the project maintainers will be happy to answer to your questions.
+If you have more specific questions about Kong, please join our chat at <a href="irc://irc.freenode.net/kong">#kong</a> and the project maintainers will be happy to answer to your questions.

-Kong is trusted by more than 100,000 developers, processing billions of requests for more than 10,000 public and private APIs around the world.

 ##What is Kong?

-Kong is an open-source enterprise API Layer (also called *API Gateway* or *API Middleware*) that runs in front of any RESTful API and provides additional functionalities like authentication, analytics, monitoring, rate limiting and billing without changing the source code of the API itself.
-It is a foundamental technology that any API provider should leverage to deliver better APIs without reinventing the wheel.
+Kong is a scalable, lightweight, open source API Layer (also called *API Gateway* or *API Middleware*) that runs in front of any RESTful API and provides additional functionalities to the underlying APIs like authentication, analytics, monitoring, rate limiting and billing.
+Kong plugins provide extra functionality and services beyond the core Kong platform.

+Built on top of reliable technologies like nginx and Cassandra, Kong is easy to setup and to scale - and by having an easy to use RESTful API, it's also easy to use.

-Every request being made to the API will hit Kong first, and then it will be proxied to the final API with an average processing latency that is usually lower than **8ms** per request.
-Because Kong can be easily scaled up and down there is no limit to the amount of requests it can serve, up to billions of HTTP requests.
+Once Kong is running, every request being made to the API will hit Kong first, and then it will be proxied to the final API Because Kong can be easily scaled up and down there is no limit to the amount of requests it can serve, up to billions of HTTP requests.

 ![](/assets/images/docs/kong-simple.png)